 We have placed significant emphasis on achieving and maintaining a high standard of manufacturing quality.
 All our facilities are ISO 9001 certified, an international quality standard that provides guidance to achieve an effective quality management system.
-In addition, all our facilities are TS16949 certified, a more stringent automotive quality standard.
+In addition, all our facilities are TS16949 certified and are in process of acquiring the new IATF16949 certificates, a more stringent automotive quality standard.